Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ## Clean up your environment

-When you're ready, tear down the infrastructure.
-This will remove all the resources created by your configuration:
+When you are ready, you can remove the infrastructure deployed in this example.
+The following commands will remove all resources created by your deployment:

 <!--
 PS KV:   https://learn.microsoft.com/en-us/azure/key-vault/general/key-vault-recovery?tabs=azure-powershell#key-vault-powershell